 The homeowner’s association will typically have a board of directors made up of the members of the community.
 Homeowners are the voice of the HOA.
 Some homeowner associations are professionally managed.
 However, some communities choose to be self-managed.

 #5 What Amenities Can I Expect at my Community Pool?

 #7 HOA Management Companies in Phoenix

 A community may choose to self-manage their HOA or hire a professional management company.
-Additionally, smaller communities may choose to self-manage and elect local homeowners to the board.
-If, for example, there were only 25 – 50 homeowners, the cost of hiring professional management could overwhelm the community.
+Additionally, smaller communities may choose to self-manage and choose local homeowners to the board.
+If, there were only 25 – 50 homeowners, the cost of hiring professional management could overwhelm the community.

 For more information on top HOA Management companies, The Phoenix Business Journal published a list of the Top 10 HOA Management companies in Phoenix, Az as determined in November 2016.

 #8 How much is the Mountain Park Ranch HOA Fee?

 The Home Owner Association (HOA) fee in Mountain Park Ranch is $25 per month.
 Additionally, this is one of the lowest HOA fees in the Phoenix area with the most amenities.
 Also, many homeowners pay much more for their HOA fees which may only include common area maintenance!

 #9 How Much Are HOA Fees?

 Homeowner fees are determined by the governing board of the HOA, which is made up of the homeowners.
 Also, fees can vary from a couple of dollars to hundreds of dollars.
 Additionally, the fees will vary, depending on what common areas are to be maintained.
-For instance, communities with community pools, clubhouses, gated areas etc., homeowners in condo or townhouse communities may pay more than single-family homes.
+For instance, communities with community pools, clubhouses, gated areas, etc. may charge accordingly.
+Homeowners in condo or townhouse communities may pay more than single-family homes.
 Additionally, these communities may cover exterior maintenance, roof maintenance, pest control, water or trash services.
 The fees should reflect the support and services provided to the communities.tionall